gbdev/pandocs/src/The_Cartridge_Header.md

 [^weird_rom_sizes]:
 Only listed in unofficial docs.
 No cartridges or ROM files using these sizes are known.
 As the other ROM sizes are all powers of 2, these are likely inaccurate.
 The source of these values is unknown.

 ## 0149 – RAM Size

-This byte indicates how large the RAM chip on the cartridge is, if any.
+This byte indicates how much RAM is present on the cartridge, if any.

 If the [cartridge type](<#0147 – Cartridge Type>) does not include "RAM" in its name, this should be set to 0.
 This includes MBC2, since its 512 × 4 bits of memory are built directly into the mapper.

 Code  | SRAM size | Comment
 ------|----------|---------
-`$00` |   0       | No RAM [^mbc2]
+`$00` |   0       | No RAM
 `$01` |   –       | Unused [^2kib_sram]
 `$02` |   8 KiB   |  1 bank
 `$03` |  32 KiB   |  4 banks of 8 KiB each
 `$04` | 128 KiB   | 16 banks of 8 KiB each
 `$05` |  64 KiB   |  8 banks of 8 KiB each

-[^mbc2]:
-When using a MBC2 chip, `$00` must be specified as the RAM Size, even though MBC2 cartridges contain an on-chip RAM of 512 x 4 bits.

 [^2kib_sram]:
 Listed in various unofficial docs as 2 KiB.
 However, a 2 KiB RAM chip was never used in a cartridge.
 The source of this value is unknown.

 Various "PD" ROMs ("Public Domain" homebrew ROMs, generally tagged with `(PD)` in the filename) are known to use the `$01` RAM Size tag, but this is believed to have been a mistake with early homebrew tools, and the PD ROMs often don't use cartridge RAM at all.

 ## 014A – Destination Code

 This byte specifies whether this version of the game is intended to be sold in Japan or elsewhere.

 Only two values are defined: